NBA Rumors: LeBron James, Nerlens Noel ‘Plotting Ways To End Up Together’ In 2018 Free Agency

-Cleveland Cavaliers forward LeBron James is expected to be one of the most coveted superstars in the 2018 free agency.
+Cleveland Cavaliers forward LeBron James is expected to be one of the most coveted superstars in the 2018 free agent market.
 Multiple signs are pointing out that he will leave Cleveland for the second time and chase another NBA championship title somewhere else.
-According to the latest NBA rumors, James and Nerlens Noel are “plotting ways to end up together” in 2018 with the Los Angeles Lakers emerging as the top destination.
+According to the latest NBA rumors, James and Nerlens Noel are “plotting ways to end up together” in 2018, with the Los Angeles Lakers emerging as the top destination.

-Since assuming front office role, Lakers president of basketball operations Magic Johnson and general manager Rob Pelinka already revealed their plan to sign two superstars in the summer of 2018.
+Lakers president of basketball operations Magic Johnson and general manager Rob Pelinka have revealed their plan to sign two superstars in the summer of 2018.
 They started by trading contracts that will affect their salary cap flexibility.
 After dumping Timofey Mozgov, the Lakers are currently exploring ways to unload Luol Deng.

 Since the offseason, LeBron James and Paul George emerged as the Lakers’ top targets in 2018 free agency.
 However, George’s decision will depend on the Oklahoma City Thunder’s performance this season.
 If they at least enter the Western Conference Finals, it’s highly likely that he’ll re-sign with the Thunder.

 Meanwhile, rumors continue to circulate that James will be heading to Los Angeles next summer.
-According to Neal J. Leitereg of Los Angeles Times, the 32-year-old small forward bought his second home in LA worth $23 million.
+According to the Los Angeles Times, the 32-year-old small forward bought his second home in L.A. worth $23 million.
 Some people took it as a major hint that James will sign with the Lakers in 2018.

 LeBron James doubles down in L.A., buys second Brentwood home for $23 million https://t.co/Iphy0OpnE4 pic.twitter.com/3xs2Uy40YB